ZKNoxHQ/NTT/README.md

 Picking NTT as EIP instead of a given scheme would provide massive gas cost reduction for all schemes relying on it.
 - **pros** : massive reduction to all cited protocols, more agility for evolutions.
-- **cons**: still requires to be wrapped into larger implementation, not optimal for a given target compared to dedicated EIP, probably not stateless.
+- **cons**:  requires to be wrapped into  implementations, not optimal for a given target compared to dedicated EIP, not stateless.

 ## Overview